gobeyondidentity/developer-docs/guides/integrate-firebase.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import SetupJavaScript from '/docs/workflows/_sdk-setup/_setup-javascript.mdx';
 import SetupKotlin from '/docs/workflows/_sdk-setup/_setup-kotlin.mdx';
 import SetupSwift from '/docs/workflows/_sdk-setup/_setup-swift.mdx';
 import Arcade, {Clip} from '/src/components/Arcade.tsx';

 # Integrate Beyond Identity Passwordless Authentication with Firebase Authentication

-This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for an application that uses [Firebase](https://firebase.google.com/docs/auth)
+This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for an application that uses [Firebase](https://firebase.google.com/docs/auth).

 This guide will cover: